m-umairali/waterQualityPrediction/README.md

-# YouTube Watch History Analysis
+# Water Quality Analysis

-This project analyzes a user's YouTube watch history data downloaded from Google Takeout.
-It provides insights into watch patterns, content preferences, and overall YouTube consumption.
+This project analyzes a user's data quality values.
+It provides the results whether the water is potabale or not

 ### Getting Your YouTube History Data